openresty/lua-resty-limit-traffic/lib/resty/limit/traffic.md

 `key` and `commit`, just like the [resty.limit.req](lib/resty/limit/req.md) objects.
 In addition, this `incoming` method must return a delay and another opaque value representing the current state (or a string describing the error when the first return value is `nil`).

+    In addition, the limiter object should also take a method named `uncommit` which can be used to undo whatever is committed in the `incoming` method call (approximately if not possible to do precisely).
 * `keys` is an array-shaped Lua table that holds all the user keys corresponding to each of the concrete limiter object specified in the (previous) `limiters` parameter.
 The number of elements in this table must equate that of the `limiters` table.